Custom

 Designing the Piece

 The first step in working with a client begins with an initial interview.
 If I’m working with a local client, then it’s always best to meet on site.
 In this way I am able to see first hand the setting where the piece will be placed.
 If communicating over a long distance when a one on one meeting is not possible, then pics can be an invaluable resource in defining context in terms of space and style.
 Information is compiled including use and space requirements, as well as wood choices and ultimate finish.
 These details are combined with any historical research to be done on my part.
 Once a direction begins to take shape, drawings are drafted, and presented to the client for either approval or changes.
 If changes are necessary, then these are generated and presented back to the client for final review This phase of a custom project is involved, and is the most important.
 This is where we hash out all the details, and the drawings need to communicate clearly to the client what they can expect.
-Certainly by the time we get to this point, the piece for me has already been built.
-When a final design and price are agreed upon, a tentative date of completion is set, I’ll ask for a deposit for half the total price, and work can begin.
+When a final design and price are agreed upon, a tentative date of completion is set, I’ll ask for a deposit, and work can begin.
 If for whatever reason we do not proceed with building the piece, then I will charge a design fee for the work done up to this point.
 Otherwise the design fee is included in the total price.

-“. . . building a piece of custom furniture is a collaborative process between me and the client.”
+“. . . designing a piece of custom furniture is a collaborative process between me and the client.”